jflex-de/jflex/tex/encodings.md

 Encodings, Platforms, and Unicode {#sec:encodings}
 =================================

-This section tries to shed some light on the issues of Unicode and encodings, cross platform scanning, and how to deal with binary data.
-My thanks go to Stephen Ostermiller for his input on this topic.
+This section discusses Unicode and encodings, cross platform scanning, and how to deal with binary data.

-The Problem {#sec:howtoencoding}
+The Problem
 -----------

-Before we dive straight into details, let’s take a look at what the problem is.
-The problem is Java’s platform independence when you want to use it.
-For scanners the interesting part about platform independence is character encodings and how they are handled.

-If a program reads a file from disk, it gets a stream of bytes.
-In earlier times, when the grass was green, and the world was much simpler, everybody knew that the byte value 65 is, of course, an A. It was no problem to see which bytes meant which characters (actually these times never existed, but anyway).
-The normal Latin alphabet only has 26 characters, so 7 bits or 128 distinct values should surely be enough to map them, even if you allow yourself the luxury of upper and lower case.
-Nowadays, things are different.
-The world suddenly grew much larger, and all kinds of people wanted all kinds of special characters, just because they use them in their language and writing.
-This is were the mess starts.
-Since the 128 distinct values were already filled up with other stuff, people began to use all 8 bits of the byte, and extended the byte/character mappings to fit their need, and of course everybody did it differently.
-Some people for instance may have said “let’s use the value 213 for the German character <span>ä</span>”.
-Others may have found that 213 should much rather mean <span>é</span>, because they didn’t need German and wrote French instead.
-As long as you use your program and data files only on one platform, this is no problem, as all know what means what, and everything gets used consistently.

-Now Java comes into play, and wants to run everywhere (once written, that is) and now there suddenly is a problem: how do I get the same program to say <span>ä</span> to a certain byte when it runs in Germany and maybe <span>é</span> when it runs in France?
-And also the other way
-around: when I want to say <span>é</span> on the screen, which byte value should I send to the operating system?
+Java aims to be implementation platform independent, yet different platforms use different ways to encode characters.
+Moreover, a file written on one platform, say Windows, may later be read by a scanner on another platform, for instance Linux.

+If a program reads a file from disk, what it really reads is a stream of bytes.
+These bytes can be mapped to characters in different ways.
+For instance, in standard ASCII, the byte value 65 stands for the character `A`, and in the encoding `iso-latin-1`, the byte value 213 stands for the umlaut character `ä`, but in the encoding `iso-latin-2` <!-- FIXME: check --> the value 213 is `é` instead.
+As long as one encoding is used consistently, this is no problem.
+Some characters may not be available in the encoding you are using, but at least the interpretation of the mapping between bytes and characters agrees between different programs.

+When your program runs on more than one platform, however, as is often the case with Java, things become more complex.
 Java’s solution to this is to use Unicode internally.
-Unicode aims to be a superset of all known character sets and is therefore a perfect base for encoding things that might get used all over the world.
-To make things work correctly, you still have to know where you are and how to map byte values to Unicode characters and vice versa, but the important thing is, that this mapping is at least possible (you can map Kanji characters to Unicode, but you cannot map them to ASCII or iso-latin-1).
+Unicode aims to be able to represent all known character sets and is therefore a perfect base for encoding things that might get used all over the world and on different platforms.
+To make things work correctly, you still have to know where you are and how to map byte values to Unicode characters and vice versa, but the important thing is, that this mapping is at least possible (you can map Kanji characters to Unicode, but you cannot map them to ASCII or `iso-latin-1`).

-Scanning text files {#sec:howtotext}
+Scanning text files
 -------------------

 Scanning text files is the standard application for scanners like JFlex.
 Therefore it should also be the most convenient one.
 Most times it is.

-The following scenario works like a breeze: You work on a platform X, write your lexer specification there, can use any obscure Unicode character in it as you like, and compile the program.
+The following scenario works fine: You work on a platform X, write your lexer specification there, can use any obscure Unicode character in it as you like, and compile the program.
 Your users work on any platform Y (possibly but not necessarily something different from X), they write their input files on Y and they run your program on Y. No problems.

-Java does this as follows: If you want to read anything in Java that is supposed to contain text, you use a `FileReader` or some `InputStream` together with an `InputStreamReader`. `InputStreams` return the raw bytes, the `InputStreamReader` converts the bytes into Unicode characters with the platform’s default encoding.
+Java does this as follows: If you want to read anything in Java that is supposed to contain text, you use a `FileReader`, which converts the bytes of the file into Unicode characters with the platform’s default encoding.
 If a text file is produced on the same platform, the platform’s default encoding should do the mapping correctly.
 Since JFlex also uses readers and Unicode internally, this mechanism also works for the scanner specifications.
 If you write an `A` in your text editor and the editor uses the platform’s encoding (say `A` is 65), then Java translates this into the logical Unicode `A` internally.
 If a user writes an `A` on a completely different platform (say `A` is 237 there), then Java also translates this into the logical Unicode `A` internally.
 Scanning is performed after that translation and both match.

 Note that because of this mapping from bytes to characters, you should always use the `%unicode` switch in you lexer specification if you want to scan text files. `%8bit` may not be enough, even if you know that your platform only uses one byte per character.
-The encoding Cp1252 used on many Windows machines for instance knows 256 characters, but the character <span>'</span> with Cp1252 code `\x92` has the Unicode value `\u2019`, which is larger than 255 and which would make your scanner throw an `ArrayIndexOutOfBoundsException` if it is encountered.
+The encoding `Cp1252` used on many Windows machines for instance knows 256 characters, but the character `'` with `Cp1252` code `\x92` has the Unicode value `\u2019`, which is larger than 255 and which would make your scanner throw an `ArrayIndexOutOfBoundsException` if it is encountered.

 So for the usual case you don’t have to do anything but use the `%unicode` switch in your lexer specification.

-Things may break when you produce a text file on platform X and consume it on a different platform Y. Let’s say you have a file written on a Windows PC using the encoding Cp1252.
-Then you move this file to a Linux PC with encoding ISO 8859-1 and there you want to run your scanner on it.
-Java now thinks the file is encoded in ISO 8859-1 (the platform’s default encoding) while it really is encoded in Cp1252.
-For most characters Cp1252 and ISO 8859-1 are the same, but for the byte values `\x80` to `\x9f` they disagree: ISO 8859-1 is undefined there.
+Things may break when you produce a text file on platform X and consume it on a different platform Y. Let’s say you have a file written on a Windows PC using the encoding `Cp1252`.
+Then you move this file to a Linux PC with encoding `ISO 8859-1` and there you run your scanner on it.
+Java now thinks the file is encoded in `ISO 8859-1` (the platform’s default encoding) while it really is encoded in `Cp1252`.
+For most characters `Cp1252` and `ISO 8859-1` are the same, but for the byte values `\x80` to `\x9f` they disagree:
+`ISO 8859-1` is undefined there.
 You can fix the problem by telling Java explicitly which encoding to use.
 When constructing the `InputStreamReader`, you can give the encoding as argument.
 The line

-`Reader r = new InputStreamReader(input, Cp1252); `
+    Reader r = new InputStreamReader(input, Cp1252);

 will do the trick.